C.U.R.E. - Our Certain Unalienable Rights Endowment

 In Opinion on June 2, 2011 at 11:19 am

-Several commentators have suggested that “any new budget deal will benefit only the rich and powerful” – Of course.
+In every battle over government spending, the left shouts “any new budget deal will benefit only the rich and powerful” and I say “Of course.”
 That is a fact of power politics.
 In a struggle of any kind, who wins – the weakest or the most powerful?

 There is no such thing as a government budget or plan that “reflects the true values and views of the American people” as I hear those same commentators and politicians (Dems and Reps alike) suggest.
 American values and views are by definition not able to be encapsulated in a government program.
 They are too diverse and disparate to be written in a statute or law.
 Those views and values belong to individuals and cannot be distilled into some collective, group-think formula.